NewAmazingPVP/Weather-Info-Website/README.md

 # Weather Info
-This is a website that shows weather data for any city.
+A [website](https://newamazingpvp.github.io/Weather-Info-Website/) that shows weather data for any city.
 It provides the user with the current weather condition, temperature, humidity, wind speed, and sunrise time (in est).

 # Current Features
-Enter any city to get its current weather data
+- Enter any city to get its current weather data

-Description of current weather condition
+- Description of current weather condition

-Temperature (in Celsius)
+- Temperature (in Celsius)

-Humidity (percentage)
+- Humidity (percentage)

-Wind speed (m/s)
+- Wind speed (m/s)

-Sunrise time (in est)
+- Sunrise time (in est)

 # Planned Features

 Historical weather data

-Air quality data
+- Air quality data

-UV index data
+- UV index data

-Weather alerts
+- Weather alerts

-And much more...
+- And much more...

 # Usage